madpah/serializable/docs/customising-structure.rst

 Customised Property Serialization
 ----------------------------------------------------

-This feature allows you to handle, for example, serialization of :obj:`datetime.date` Python objects to and from strings.
+This feature allows you to handle, for example, serialization of :class:`datetime.date` Python objects to and from strings.

 Depending on your use case, the string format could vary, and thus this library makes no assumptions.
 We have provided an some example helpers for (de-)serializing dates and datetimes.

-To define a custom serializer for a property, add the :obj:`serializable.type_mapping()` decorator to the property.
+To define a custom serializer for a property, add the :func:`serializable.type_mapping()` decorator to the property.
-For example, to have a property named *created* be use the :obj:`serializable.helpers.Iso8601Date` helper you would add the following method to your class:
+For example, to have a property named *created* be use the :class:`serializable.helpers.Iso8601Date` helper you would add the following method to your class:

 .. code-block:: python